pymc-devs/pymc-examples/myst_nbs/case_studies/multilevel_modeling.myst.md

 - Incorporating individual- and group-level information when estimating group-level coefficients.

 - Allowing for variation among individual-level coefficients across groups.

+As an alternative approach to hierarchical modeling for this problem, check out a [geospatial approach](https://www.pymc-labs.io/blog-posts/spatial-gaussian-process-01/) to modeling radon levels.

 ## References